 This is quite simply a personal choice.
 With a cabinet hood we install them connected to the upper cabinets on each side of the hood.
 With the exposed hood we usually leave a 3” – 5” gap on each side of the hood for visual space.

-Bottom line, a hood can be a very important functional appliance in your home as well as a key design element.
-It is well worth the time and effort to design it right at the beginning of the project so that everything moves smoothly during installation.
+Bottom line, a hood can be a very important functional appliance in your home and a key design element.
+It’s well worth the time and effort to design it right at the beginning of the project so that everything moves smoothly during installation.
 Let me know if you need any help!

 Here are a few of my favorite companies to consider when choosing a hood: